5 Self-Advocacy Sentence Starters for Middle-Schooler With Dysgraphia

-Your child can say to you or the IEP team: “Can we add something to my learning plan that says I can get a copy of the teacher’s lecture notes?
-Or that it’s OK to record the lecture?”
+Your child can say to you or the IEP team: “Can we add something to my learning plan that says I can get a copy of the teacher’s notes?
+Or that it’s OK to record the class?”

 3. “Can I have extra time?”

-The situation: Your child couldn’t get all her thoughts organized and written on her essay test.
+The situation: Your child struggled to get thoughts organized and written on the essay test.

-Your child can say to the teacher: “I know the material, but it’s hard for me to organize it and get it all down on paper quickly.
+Your child can say to the teacher: “I know the material, but it’s hard for me to get it all down on paper quickly.
 Could I have extra time on essay tests?”

 4. “Can I be graded on the idea and not the writing?”

-The situation: Your child gets a bad grade on her science project because she misspelled so many words on the poster.
+The situation: Your child gets a bad grade on a science project because so many words on the poster were misspelled.

 Your child can say to the teacher after class: “I know I have trouble with spelling and handwriting.
-But I did understand and use the scientific method correctly.
-Can you grade me on what I did do right?
+But I do understand the scientific method and think I used it correctly.
+Can you grade me on what I did right?
 Or give me a chance to do it again with a dictionary or spelling list?”

 5. “Can I do this a different way?”

-The situation: Your child is struggling in social studies because she’s having trouble reading the maps in the textbook.
+The situation: Your child is struggling to read the maps in the social studies textbook.

-Your child can say to the teacher: “I’m having trouble reading the maps in the textbook.
-Is there a website I could use or another way I could work on this?”
+Your child can say to the teacher: “I’m struggling to read the maps in the book.
+Is there a website I could use or another way I can work on this?”

 Your child can say to you or the IEP team: “My ideas in social studies are good, but I’m struggling with the maps.
-Could you recommend anything to help me show the teacher what I know?”
+How else can I show the teacher what I know?”